ibm-cloud-docs/EventStreams/quick_setup_guide.md

 _Link to additional docs page content, highlight that this is not part of the managed service_

 Kafka Connect is part of the Apache Kafka project and allows you to connect external systems to Kafka.
 It consists of a runtime  that can run connectors to copy data to and from a cluster.

 Its key benefits are as follows:

 * Scalability: it can easily scale from a single worker to many.
-* Reliability: it automatically manages offsets and the lifecycle of connectors.* Extensibility: the community has built connectors for most popular systems.
+* Reliability: it automatically manages offsets and the lifecycle of connectors
+* Extensibility: the community has built connectors for most popular systems.

 For more information about how to use it, see [Using Kafka Connect with Event Streams](/docs/EventStreams?topic=EventStreams-kafka_connect).